vanderhoornm/android-MythTV-Leanfront/README.md

 ## Playback Screen
 ![](ScreenShots/Playback.png)

-- During playback you can use the Menu button or a long press on enter to show a menu of actions.
+- During playback you can use the Menu button to show a menu of actions.
 A normal press of Enter shows [playback controls](#playback-controls) with icons for actions.
+The menu can be selected from an icon here if you do not have a Menu button.
 - Commercial skip is supported if the recording or video has been flagged in MythTV.
 Skipping with arrow keys and fast forward/rewind keys is supported.
 These can be customized in [settings](#settings).
 - For more information see [Playback](#playback).